aramxc/OsirisAI/README.md

 ## Notes

 - The backend currently sends random phrases as responses.
-Implement your AI logic to replace this behavior.
+Future plan is to implement some AI logic to replace this behavior.
 - Ensure both backend and frontend are running simultaneously for the application to work properly.